Panasonic GX80 vs GX800

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in April 2016).

-Arguments in favor of the Panasonic Lumix DMC-GX800:
+Reasons to prefer the Panasonic Lumix DMC-GX800:

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.